 Now, we will discuss the uses of different parts

 Clinometer level is used to:

-- Align vertical edge of compass with angle of plane
+- Align the vertical edge of the compass with the angle of the plane

 - Adjust bubble level of clinometer

-- Read angle from vernier scale on compass
+- Read angle from vernier scale on the compass

 - Take azimuth measurements of dip

 Bull eyes level